Top 10 Highest Ranked Identity Theft Protection for 2023

 With the addition of antivirus service, the cost for LifeLock is quite reasonable.
 For seniors, these prices are about average or better for perhaps the best level of ID protection available.

 Seniors can appreciate a few key things about LifeLock – the app is easy to use, there is support for up to $1 million worth of losses****, and it offers credit monitoring protection.
 It also provides alerts about financial and investment account changes, which can help secure your portfolio long-term.

-IdentityForce offers two protection plans that ranging from $17.99 per month or $179.90 annually to $23.99 per month to $239.90 when paid annually.
-ChildWatch can be purchased additionally, and other included services for top tier packages include sex offender monitoring, change of address alerts, court record notifications and social media identity monitoring.
+IdentityForce offers two protection plans, UltraSecure and UltraSecure + Credit, that are $17.99 to $23.99 per month, or $179.99 to $239.99 per year, respectively.
+ChildWatch can be purchased additionally, and other included services for both packages include sex offender monitoring, change of address alerts, court record notifications and social media identity monitoring.

 Though they cost a bit more, these services are outstanding when it comes to providing seniors with complete coverage in one place.
 IdentityForce’s comprehensive lineup of tools does add to the costs, but when paid annually, it becomes significantly more affordable overall.

 Take the trial to find out just how beneficial this service is.
 Those who want ample monitoring for all needs, along with the ability to have stolen funds restored, this is an excellent choice overall.
 Another key benefit is the advanced detection technology which may help ward off these risks in the first place.